Where Some Ideas Are Stranger Than Others...

 - the three most spoken Indigenous languages in Canada are Cree, Inuktitut, and Ojibwe respectively

 Now more and more Indigenous communities are taking control over administration and provision of services as part of re-establishing self-governance.
 As already noted, census numbers can be used to guide budget and programme decisions.
-Accordingly, Indigenous governments have been attempting to access the data Statistics Canada and other departments have already collected.
+Accordingly, Indigenous governments have been attempting to access the data statscan and other departments have already collected.
 What they have discovered is that it is no easy task for anyone to access the data.
-It must be specially requested, with all the paperwork and fees that implies.
+Maybe a little easier than getting your own data out of facebook if you are on it, though.
+The data must be specially requested, with all the paperwork and fees that implies.
 Worse yet, when they did get to see the data, they found it to be less accurate than they had hoped.
 So Indigenous organizations and communities have gone back to the drawing board to consider whether a census is even the right way to go in the first place to gain the knowledge they need.
 In the event that they do opt for a census or survey, new ways of gathering information that conform to the values and protocols of the different Nations are being developed.
 Even more importantly, organizations like the National Aboriginal Health Organization (NAHO) have pioneered a clear statement about who owns and controls any information gathered: the people the data comes from.
 So far, when surveys are run using the principles NAHO has collated with the help of its member Indigenous communities, they have higher participation and generally better outcomes.

 Could it be that the problem with the usual census is a certain lack of democracy?